fischuu/Lego-Sequencer/README.md

 In case you have troubles setting up the sequencer, please contact me here via the issues.

 # Re-use
-Of course you can use all of the available stuff here for your own projects (as this one here is also already a reuse of the original project Monster-Lab).
-In case you got inspired by this, it would be nice to drop a line and tell your story also to Sam and Tom!
+Of course you can use all of the available stuff here for your own projects (as this one here is also already a reuse and extension of the original project Monster-Lab).
+In case you got inspired by this, it would be nice to drop a line and tell your story also to the inventor Sam, e.g. reach out via Twitter @samstudio8 and @monsterdnalab.
+For reaching out on twitter to me, my user is also there @fischuu .